-How To Find All Sudo Users In Your Linux System - OSTechNix
+How To Find All Sudo Users In Linux - OSTechNix

 $ compgen -u

-Among all users, let us only find the sudo or super users in our Linux system.
+Now let us find only the sudo or super users in our Linux system with command:

 $ grep '^sudo:.*$' /etc/group | cut -d: -f4 sk,ostechnix

-Also, you can use “getent” command instead of “grep” to get the same result.
+"grep" to get the same result.

 $ getent group sudo | cut -d: -f4 sk,ostechnix